Berlin · Open to ML roles

 Spatiotemporal Ball Detection

-- ▸GCP Batch training infrastructure — 26K+ samples, W&B tracking across 25+ architecture variants
+• Cloud batch training infrastructure — 26K+ samples, experiment tracking across 25+ variants

 Real-time personalisation for 60M+ subscribers at sub-100ms

-Bangladesh's largest telco needed a recommendation engine that could serve 60M+ subscribers in real time, surface relevant short-form video, and integrate ad targeting — without sacrificing latency.
-The architecture is a two-tower retrieval + reranking pipeline built with Milvus for vector search, gRPC microservices for inter-service communication, and a multilingual sentiment layer covering English, Bangla, and Banglish.
+A national telecom operator needed a recommendation engine that could serve 60M+ active subscribers in real time — surfacing relevant short-form video content and integrating ad-revenue signals without blowing latency budgets.
+The system is a retrieval + re-ranking pipeline backed by vector search, containerised microservices, and a multilingual content understanding layer covering three language variants.

-- ▸Milvus vector database for sub-100ms candidate retrieval across 60M+ user profiles
+• Vector database for sub-100ms candidate retrieval across 60M+ user profiles at production load

-- ▸Ad-targeting engine integration: downstream revenue signal fed back into re-ranking score
+• Ad-revenue integration: downstream engagement and conversion signals fed back into re-ranking

 HealthRAG